PAPYRUS Prevention of Young Suicide

 Provide professional advice, information and support to young people at risk of suicide and those worried about such a young person.

 PAPYRUS is committed to working directly with those who are struggling to cope with life in their formative years, as well as with those who care for and support them.
-Staffed by professionals trained in suicide intervention,the HOPELineUK service is open 10am-10pm daily and 2-5pm at weekends, offering practical information, advice and support through telephone, text and email to young people at risk of suicide as well as to parents, friends, families, professionals and others who are concerned about a young person they know who may be experiencing suicide ideation.
+Staffed by professionals trained in suicide intervention, the HOPELineUK247 service is open 24/7, 365 days of the year, offering practical information, advice and support through telephone, text, email and web-chat to young people at risk of suicide as well as to parents, friends, families, professionals and others who are concerned about a young person they know who may be experiencing suicide ideation.
+Support is also available in over 240 languages via Language Line and British Sign Language via Sign Solutions.

 Press HM Government and the main political parties to prioritise suicide prevention in their plans in the run up to the General Election